-The Director of Finance certifies that upon approval of the above recommendation and execution of the contract, funds are available in the current operating budget, as appropriated, in the General Fund.
-Prior to any expenditure being incurred, the Neighborhood Services Department has the responsibility to validate the availability of funds.
+The Director of Finance certifies that upon approval of the recommendation, funds are available in the current operating budget, as previously appropriated, in the General Fund for the execution of the contract.
+Prior to an expenditure being incurred, the Neighborhood Services Department has the responsibility to validate the availability of funds.

-Submitted for City Manager's Office by: Fernando Costa 6122 Originating Business Unit Head: Victor Turner 8187 Additional Information Contact: Sonia Singleton 5774
+Submitted for City Manager's Office by: Fernando Costa 6122

+Originating Business Unit Head: Victor Turner 8187

+Additional Information Contact: Sonia Singleton 5774